 It is believed that the spirits will stay for a few days during which people will celebrate and dance.
 The traditional dance to honor the spirits of the dead is called Bon Odori, which means Bon Dance.
 This dance is a little different from one region to another, that’s why you can have different moves and different music if you travel throughout Japan during the Obon Festival.
 However, the typical dance will have a wooden scaffold and the people lined in a circle around it while dancing.
 In some regions, you’ll might even see people lining up in the streets and dancing.

 At the end of the festival, it’s time for the spirits to return to their afterlife realm.
 There are different goodbye ceremonies, but you usually see bonfires ceremonies, like the Daimonji Festival in Kyoto that marks the end of Obon, or floating lanterns ceremonies.

 The Daimonji Festival consists of five huge fires (3 Chinese characters, a gate and a boat) that are lit in the top of Kyoto mountains.
 These fires can be seen from almost everywhere in Kyoto.
 The floating lanterns are also a spectacular part of the Obon Festival.
 People customize each lantern, and then they are released in the river to join the sea.
 Once more, the lanterns are used to guide the spirits back to their realm so that they don’t get lost.
 Make sure you don’t miss this event if you’re in Japan during summer.

-Here’s a small video, I found on Youtube that illustrates a little what you just read.
+Here’s a small video, I found on YouTube that illustrates what you just read.

 Matsuri (Festivals) Originated From Shinto Rituals